Secondary car insurance can benefit anyone who would like another person to have access to their vehicle.

 Note that a named driver is different to the main driver as the main driver is the person who will be doing most of the driving.

-If you are a young or new driver, adding a named driver to your car insurance policy can help to bring down the cost of your car insurance premiums – providing the person you’re adding has a good driving record, with few claims and convictions.
+If it's named driver insurance, the cost for a young or new driver who has added a named driver to their car insurance policy can be lowered – providing the person you’re adding has a good driving record, with few claims and convictions.

 Any changes to your premium cost will then depend on factors such as:

 Whether they drive any other vehicles – a discount may be given if the additional driver uses another car